 The assessment works as a baseline and lays an effective groundwork for our discussions together.
 From that point onward, we’ll meet at regular intervals which are either weekly or bi-weekly.
-During these 60-minute video call sessions we will address your specific goals and create action plans.
+During these 50-minute sessions we will address your specific goals and create action plans.
 You’ll decide what you want to be accountable for at the end of each session.
 These actions will be followed up at the beginning of the next session.

 We’ll then debrief the highlands assessment together, you’ll learn about your natural strengths and potential blind spots, and we’ll begin the exploration of careers that fit with your natural abilities.
 The benefit of the highlands tool is you walk away with a concrete understanding of what your natural gifts are, as opposed to a vague personality profile based on subjective questions.

 From that point onward, we’ll meet at regular intervals which are either weekly or bi-weekly.
-During these 60-minute video call sessions we will explore your abilities from the highlands assessment, your values, goals you have for your career, family influences, interests, skills you’ve acquired over the years, limited beliefs about what you can and can’t do – the whole you – to put a together a picture of what your career should look like.
+During these 50-minute sessions we will explore your abilities from the highlands assessment, your values, goals you have for your career, family influences, interests, skills you’ve acquired over the years, limited beliefs about what you can and can’t do – the whole you – to put a together a picture of what your career should look like.
 You’ll decide what you want to be accountable for at the end of each session.
 These actions will be followed up at the beginning of the next session.